ModernizationDigital/playbook-3/_playbook/containers-saas-choose.md

 <strong>Clarity:</strong>  Is the level of support and services the SaaS vendor offers clear? <br>
 <strong>Documented:</strong>  How clearly and thoroughly is the SaaS documentation is written. <br>
 <strong>Your Requirements:</strong>  Can your requirements can be achieved with the SaaS interface, tools, APIs and model. <br>
-<strong>Your Expectations:</strong>  Are your expectations and those of the SaaS provider the same?
+<strong>Your Expectations:</strong>  Are your expectations and those of the SaaS provider the same? <br>
 </div>

 <a href="#demo9" data-toggle="collapse">9.
 Do you have a contingency plan?</a>
 <div id="demo9" class="collapse">
 What if your Saas provider goes out of business?
 In the SLA you talk about service outages.
 But what if the vendor goes out of service for a longer period of time or altogether.
 How will your keep your appliation/business running?
-A contingency plan needs to be created in case of total SaaS provider service failure.
+A contingency plan needs to be created in case of total SaaS provider service failure.<br>
 </div>

 <a href="#demo10" data-toggle="collapse">10.
 Can you train your staff?</a>
 <div id="demo10" class="collapse">
 Implementing SaaS is much easier than traditional software.
-Still, you want to make sure your SaaS provides training programs for new customers/staff.
+Still, you want to make sure your SaaS provides training programs for new customers/staff.<br>
 </div>

 <a href="#demo11" data-toggle="collapse">11.
 What migration options does the SaaS provider offer?</a>
 <div id="demo11" class="collapse">
 How will your import your old data into the new saas.
-Does your SaaS vendor have proper mappings to import data from well-known applications and formats.
+Does your SaaS vendor have proper mappings to import data from well-known applications and formats. <br>
 </div>